rashadism/openchoreo/docs/install-guide-multi-cluster.md

 > [!NOTE]
 > If you're using clusters created with k3d, the above command should work automatically.
 If you're using different cluster names or contexts, adjust the `--control-plane-context` and `--target-context` flags accordingly.

-## Install the choreoctl
+## Install the occ

 [//]: # (TODO: Refine this once we properly release the CLI as a binary.)

-`choreoctl` is the command-line interface for OpenChoreo.
+`occ` is the command-line interface for OpenChoreo.
 With that, you can seamlessly interact with OpenChoreo and manage your resources.

 ### Prerequisites